lukso-network/docs/docs/standards/LSP6-KeyManager.md

 ### <a name="allowed-addresses"></a> Allowed addresses

-You can also set an address to interact only with specific addresses like contracts.
+You can restrict an address to interact only with specific contracts or EOAs.

 To restrict an `<address>` to only talk to a specific contract at address `<target-contract-address>`, the key-value pair below can be set in the [ERC725Y](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-725.md#erc725y) contract storage.